streamingfast/firehose-docs/content/operators/concepts/principles.md

 middle of a transaction, in the middle of a block.
 If you want to know the balance at the *exact* point because it's required for some calculations (when you’re processing a log event for instance), you’re out of luck, because the node will provide the response that is true at the *end* of that block.
 It's thus impossible to know if there are other transactions after the one you are indexing that mutated the same state again.
 Querying a node will potentially throw you off, sometimes egregiously so.

-Not all chains make consuming the actual state easy (Solidity makes that pretty opaque, in the form of a bytes32 => bytes32 mapping, although there are ways to decode it).
-But making that state usable creates tremendous opportunities for indexing.
+Not all chains make consuming the actual state easy.
+For example, Solidity makes such an endeavor rather opaque, in the form of a `bytes32` => `bytes32` mapping, although there are ways to decode it.
+However, making that state usable creates tremendous opportunities for indexing.

 Regarding versioning, compatibility and speed of file content, we found Google’s Protocol Buffers version 3 to meet these last requirements, while striving for simplicity (e.g. as attested by their removal of optional/required